 Studies supporting the use of diet soft drinks in weight loss programs are often conducted by the diet drink industry.
 A 2017 study found that much of the research on artificial sweeteners has been funded by industry and features conflict of interest, research bias, and positive results that cannot be reproduced.
 10

-Granted, drinking diet soda is likely better than drinking sugary soda.
+Drinking diet soda may or may not be better than drinking sugary soda.
 However, one thing is certain.
 If you can cut both out of your daily beverage habits, your health and waistline will likely thank you.

 Unlike most diets, which usually forbid all alcohol, the keto diet allows moderate consumption of specific alcoholic beverages.11

 Dry red and white wine is fine in moderation.
 Beer is generally not okay — it is liquid bread — but there are a few low carb beers that can be consumed from time to time.
 And spirits — like vodka, gin or whiskey — have no carbs at all.

 Check out all the various alcoholic drinks that are keto in our keto alcohol guide